FrameQuant: Flexible Low-Bit Quantization for Transformers: Does the calibration set size matter?

 \section{Does the calibration set size matter?}

-We noted that a small calibration set size was sufficient in the main paper.
+In the main paper, we noted that a small calibration set size was sufficient.
 In this section, we report on experiments varying the number of calibration images and observe the performance of different classes of models on ImageNet-1K.
 We use a redundancy factor of $r=1$ in this experiment.
 Table \ref{tab:num calib images exp} shows the validation accuracies for different classes of models as the number of calibration images is increased from $128$ to $256$.
-We can see that performance improvement is only seen in small models from the ViT and DeiT III classes.
+We can see that the performance improvement is seen only in the small-sized models from the ViT and DeiT III classes.
 So, we will focus on reporting results for these models.
 Figure \ref{fig:num_cal_images_fig} shows the accuracies of ViT-S and DeiT III-S models as the number of calibration images is increased from $128$ to $512$.
 We can see that there is a small improvement as the number of images is increased from $128$ to $200$, but the benefits taper off quickly as we increase it further.
-This shows that if access to the calibration is not limited, a small increase in the number of images used for quantization can provide benefits in terms of the final accuracies of the models, especially for smaller models.
+This shows that if access to the calibration is not limited, a small increase in the number of images used for quantization can benefit the final accuracies of the models, especially for smaller models.

-\section{How does \texorpdfstring{$2\sigma$} \ \ Clipping affect performance?}
+\section{How does $2\sigma$ clipping affect performance?}